 Integrity standards and codes of conduct of civil servants from state administration bodies, services of the Government, and technical services of administrative districts were set in 2005 through the Code of Conduct of Civil Servants.
 Conduct of civil servant contrary to provisions of this Code is a milder violation of work duty, except where the law incriminates certain acts as more serious violation of work duties.
 Monitoring the implementation of objectives was not established until 2015, when changes were made in the Code (Result 5.2.1.4).
-After that the High Civil Service Council developed two reports, for 2015 and 2016.54 Indicators show increase in the number of disciplinary procedures initiated due to violations of the ethical and integrity standards in state administration bodies.
-At local level, the Law on Employees in AP and LSG (whose implementation began on 1 December 2016), prescribed that the employer shall adopt the code of conduct of public servants and employees within one year of the Law coming into effect (1 December 2017.).
+After that the High Civil Service Council developed two reports, for 2015 and 2016.
+Indicators show increase in the number of disciplinary procedures initiated due to violations of the ethical and integrity standards in state administration bodies.
+At local level, Number of reports by the ministry in charge of judiciary on cases before courts related to whistle blowing the Law on Employees in AP and LSG (whose implementation began on 1 December 2016), prescribed that the employer shall adopt the code of conduct of public servants and employees within one year of the Law coming into effect (1 December 2017.).